jehalley/classifying_exercise_technique_by_excelerometer_data/README.md

 accuracies.dt
 ```

-In all 5 of these tests the model also exhibits 99% accuracy thus this model is suitable for classifying dumbbell curl technique from accelerometer readings with an expected out of sample error rate of 1%.
+The mean accuracy of these 5 tests is 99.23% and the average out of sample error rate is .77% thus this model is suitable for classifying dumbbell curl technique from accelerometer readings.